Find Cheap Flights to South Africa

-South Africa has been gaining in popularity as a holiday destination since the World Cup in 2012.
-This wonderful country boasts an incredible mix of big game spotting, jam-packed cities, stunning beaches and a rich history.
-Flights to South Africa are never really cheap, although if you are flexible on dates then you can use our flight search comparison to get the best price available.
+South Africa has always been among the most popular African holiday destinations, and its reputation was boosted following its success hosting the World Cup in 2012.
+This wonderful country boasts an incredible mix of big game spotting, jam-packed cities, stunning beaches and rich history.
+Direct flights to South Africa are rarely cheap, but our flight search comparison tool will help you get the best price available.
+And if you are flexible on dates and prepared to fly indirect then you can find some bargains.

 South Africa is fast becoming one of the most sought-after honeymoon destinations too, with people visiting for everything from a week on safari to a self-drive holiday along the Garden Route or a chance to visit the Cradle of Mankind.
 This has led to a rise in the variety and amount of package holidays to South Africa, with flight and hotels included, as well as car hire sometimes.

-Officially classed as a Megadiverse country, it means that when taking a flight to South Africa you could experience all manner of landscapes from arid to mountainous, wetlands and coast.
+The nation is officially classed as a Megadiverse Country, which means that you can experience all manner of landscapes in South Africa, from arid to mountainous, wetlands and coast.
 Once you put it that way, the cost of your South Africa flight doesn't look so bad after all!

 The climate in South Africa is mild throughout the year, with winter temperatures around 15°C and summer temperatures closer to 25°C. Of course, this doesn't hold true if you're heading into the mountains or the desert, so make sure you pay attention and pack accordingly!